Rekindle your relationship with Murray State

 What are your favorite Murray State memories together?

-Amanda: Going to Murray State basketball games, and participating in MSU Greek Life.
+Amanda: Going to Murray State basketball games, and participating in Murray State Greek Life.

 DJ: Going to away basketball games and OVC tournaments.